ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### WebSockets

-This feature enable bidirectional WebSocket connections with the server.
+This feature enables bi-directional WebSocket connections with the server.
 You can read more about it in its [dedicate WebSockets page](/clients/websockets.html).

 To use this feature, you need to include `io.ktor:ktor-client-websocket` artifact.